SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

 ### Parameters

 - `signal` The signal to be hooked
-- `callback` the callback the signal will output
+- `callback` The new callback triggered by hooksignal, returning true to allow or false/nil to block the original signal connection

 ### Example